Prabesh-7/Prabesh-7/README.md

 Hi, I'm Prabesh Poudel! 👋
-I'm a passionate 19-year-old IT student from Nepal, studying at Informatics College Pokhara.
+I'm a passionate 19-year-old Computer Science student from Nepal.
 I love exploring the world of technology, coding, and building innovative solutions.
 My curiosity drives me to learn, create, and collaborate on projects that make a difference.

 👀 I’m interested in: Artificial Intelligence, Machine Learning, and full-stack web development.
 I enjoy diving into how AI can solve real-world problems and building user-friendly applications.
 🌱 I’m currently learning: The MERN stack (MongoDB, Express.js, React, Node.js) to create dynamic and scalable web applications.
 I'm also brushing up on Python, Java, and exploring AI/ML frameworks like TensorFlow.

 💞️ I’m looking to collaborate on: Open-source projects related to AI, web development, or community-driven initiatives.
 I’m excited to work with others on innovative apps or AI-driven solutions, especially those relevant to Nepal’s context.

 📫 How to reach me: Connect with me via email, LinkedIn, or drop me a message on GitHub.

 ⚡ Fun fact: When I’m not coding, you’ll find me exploring new places in Nepal, playing mobile games, or reading sci-fi books that spark my imagination!

 About Me